-A disabled veteran or the unmarried surviving spouse of such a veteran qualifies for a substantial Georgia property tax exemption based a complex set of rules.
 A similar exemption is available to the unmarried surviving spouse of a United States armed forces member who died in a war or conflict involving the United States military.
 (See Georgia Code § 48-5-52.1.)

 Although Georgia laws set statewide property tax rules, your local government handles the administration and levying of the tax.
 Contact your local tax assessor for complete details on property tax exemptions.
 Be sure to ask about any forms you need to complete and the deadline for filing those forms.

 In addition to the property tax, which is based on the assessed value of your home, your tax bill might include special assessments.
 Typically these are made to pay for neighborhood improvements, such as street paving or repaving.

 Depending on the complexity of your situation, you might want to seek legal help to reduce your Georgia property tax.